 Their home was high up on a hill, with the front porch facing the Ohio River.
 Letitia enjoyed watching riverboats pass by, and hearing their music filter up the hill.
 Nathan worked in Sistersville in a machine shop, within hearing distance when Letitia would call him to dinner.

-Sadly, daughter Hazel (seen below) died of pneumonia in 1902 at the age of four.
+Sadly, their beloved daughter Hazel died of pneumonia in 1902 at the age of only four.
 The little girl's remains were laid to rest in an unmarked grave in Sistersville.
 A newspaper called her "beautiful and lovable" and said that "the entire community sympathies [sic] with the terribly bereaved parents ... in this sad hour."
 The obituary included the following poem:

 Despite the distance, the Stoners remained in close contact with their Harbaugh relatives in Pennsylvania and West Virginia.
 On Aug.
-29, 1926, Letitia traveled to attend her mother's 94th birthday party at the old family homestead in Somerset County.
-The party was such a success that it was decided to make it an annual event -- which served to become the annual Harbaugh Reunion, still held today, at Wharton Township Park, Fayette County, PA.
+29, 1926, Letitia traveled back to her old home to attend her mother's 94th birthday party at the family homestead in Somerset County.
+The party was such a success that it was decided to make it an annual event -- which served to become the annual Harbaugh Reunion.
 Letitia and Nathan also attended the 1929 reunion, held at the old Jersey Church near Confluence.

 In November 1934, Nathan spent Thanksgiving in Henderson, TX, where he apparently was working on a business deal.
 He sent daughter Agnes a postcard picturing a turkey, saying "Thot mabe you would to have a Toiky for thanksgiving.
 I am sending this one, took so long a time to catch him. he may be late in reaching you.
 Hope not."